gopik/storage-reading-list/Paxos.md

 ### Safety
 * Only one value is chosen.
-* The chosen value must be one of the proposed values (This is not really a safety property but a non trivial property, this excludes always chosing an empty value)
+* The chosen value must be one of the proposed values (This is not really a safety property but a non trivial property, this excludes always choosing an empty value)
 * Once a value is chosen, it doesn't change.

 ### Liveness